Foxiseminger/website-blocker/README.md

 1. Violentmonkey
 2. github (ofc)
 #
-To start, when you have the violentmonkey extension installed, Go to: extensions tab, violentmonkey, + icon, and past this in:
+To start, when you have the violentmonkey extension installed, Go to: extensions tab, violentmonkey, + icon, and paste this in:
 '// ==UserScript==
 // @name         Redirect to Local HTML
 // @namespace    http://violentmonkey.net/